 - Students may defer their scholarship for one year if they find that they are over-funded or if they have to delay the start of college.
 However, if scholarship funds are not used by the fall one year after high school graduation, the scholarship will be re-awarded to another student.

-- Anne Gregory Memorial Scholarship – NEW FOR 2021 – this scholarship was created to support Evergreen High School graduates who have mitigating financial circumstances that limit their access to financial resources.
+- Anne Gregory Memorial Scholarship – This scholarship was created to support Evergreen High School graduates who have mitigating financial circumstances that limit their access to financial resources.
 This could include immigration or residency status.
 The scholarship was set up in memory of former Evergreen teacher Anne Gregory.
 This scholarship is $2,000 for the first year of college.

-- Carrell Family Scholarship – NEW FOR 2021 – this scholarship was created to support an Evergreen High School graduates.
+- Carrell Family Scholarship – This scholarship was created to support an Evergreen High School graduates.
 The scholarship is $1,500 per year and is renewable for up to four years with a 2.5 GPA.

-- Nature Stewards Environmental Science Scholarship – NEW FOR 2021 – this scholarship was created to support a graduate of any Highline high school who is looking at studying environmental science in their post-secondary studies.
+- Nature Stewards Environmental Science Scholarship – This scholarship was created to support a graduate of any Highline high school who is looking at studying environmental science in their post-secondary studies.
 The scholarship is $1,000 for the first year of college.

-- Pay it Forward Scholarship – this scholarship recognizes graduates from Evergreen High School.
-Up to two (2) $1,000 scholarships will be awarded.
+- Pay it Forward Scholarship – This scholarship recognizes graduates from Evergreen High School.
+Up to three (3) $1,000 scholarships will be awarded.

-- Seattle Tacoma International Airport (STIA) Scholarship – this is the Foundation’s longest running scholarship, funded through the STIA Golf Tournament held each July.
+- Seattle Tacoma International Airport (SEA) Scholarship – This is the Foundation’s longest running scholarship, funded through the STIA Golf Tournament held each July.
 Three scholarships will be awarded to students motivated to pursue a STEM education.
+Two scholarships are for $10,000 each; one is for $5,000; all are renewable for a second year if minimum GPA of 2.5 is achieved.